tgenman/STEM_vault/notes/thinking/Focusing.md

 We’ll get more into the actual nuts and bolts of the technique in a minute, but first it’s ==worth emphasizing that Focusing is a receptive technique.==

-==When [[👤Gendlin, Eugene T.|Eugene Gendlin]] was first developing Focusing, he noticed that the patients who tended to make progress were making lots of uncertain noises during their sessions.
+==When Eugene Gendlin was first developing Focusing, he noticed that the patients who tended to make progress were making lots of uncertain noises during their sessions.
 They would hem and haw and hesitate and correct themselves and slowly iterate toward a statement they could actually endorse:==

 > “I had a fight with my mother last week.
 Or—well—it wasn’t exactly a fight, I guess?
 I mean—ehhhhhhh—well, we were definitely shout- ing at the end, and I’m pretty sure she’s mad at me.
 It was about the dishes—or at least—well, it started about the dishes, but then it turned into—I think she feels like I don’t respect her, or something?
 Ugh, that’s not quite right, I’m pretty sure she knows I respect her.
 It’s like—hmmmmm—more like there are things she wants—she ex- pects—she thinks I should do, just because—because of, I dunno, like tradition and filial piety, or something?”